USAA vs. State Farm: Which is Better?

 USAA vs. State Farm: Coverage Options Comparison

-USAA's new-car replacement coverage is a notable advantage — if your car is totaled within the first few years of ownership, USAA pays to replace it with a brand-new vehicle rather than the depreciated value.
-State Farm doesn't offer this.
+USAA's new-car replacement coverage is a clear advantage.
+If your car is totaled within the first few years of ownership, USAA pays to replace it at the new-car price rather than the depreciated value.
+State Farm doesn't have this.

 Collision